 Visitor in Transit visa

-- leave the UK within 48 hours
+- leaving the UK within 48 hours

 If you will not be going through UK border control, check if you need a Direct Airside Transit visa instead.